Strategic Dynamic Pricing with Network Effects: Preliminary Characterizations

-In the next lemma we characterize the behavior of the buyers and show that the thresholds are naturally such that the continuation difference in the utility from network externalities equals the continuation difference in the price sequence. \begin{lemma} Given a price sequence $p_T, \dots, p_1$, for any equilibrium suppose round $t$ has reached with history $H^t$.
-Each buyer $i$ buys the item at round $t$ if her valuation exceeds a threshold $v_{t}^{(i)}$.
-These thresholds satisfy the following indifference condition.
+In the next lemma we provide a relation for the critical thresholds describing the buyers' purchase decision. \begin{lemma} Given a non-decreasing price sequence $\mathbf{p}$, for $t=T, \dots, 1$ the critical thresholds satisfy the following indifference condition